Drabo-2010/Codersllang-Exams/README.md

-# Console Mining Game
+# Console Mining Game using nodeJS
 Credits to js.coderslang.com
-It is my first exam on this learning platform, done all by myself.
+It is my first exam on this learning platform, all done by myself.